(Last updated on February 17th, 2019)

-In this in-depth guide, you’ll see the features and utilities included in each security suite offered by both McAfee and Norton, as well as how their products stack up against each other in terms of malware protection, system impact, user interface, and more.
+In this comprehensive McAfee versus Norton comparison, you’ll see what features and utilities are included in different security products that both companies offer, as well as how both software compare in terms of malware protection, impact on system performance, user interface, cost, and more.

 (Out of the 54 security suites examined)